INTRODUCTION

 b.
 How had the Gentiles sought for it?
 The apostle wrote:

-1) They attained the righteousness of God, "through the faith," Romans 9:30.
+1) They attained the righteousness of God "through the faith," Romans 9:30.

-2) They sought it, "through the faith which is in Christ Jesus," Galatians 3:26-27.
+2) They sought it "through the faith in Christ Jesus," Galatians 3:26-27.

 3) They were justified "through the faith," Romans 3:28-30.

-4) They were obedient to the faith, Romans 15:17-19; Galatians 3:14.
+4) They obeyed the faith, Romans 15:17-19; Galatians 3:14.

-5. Conclusion: Therefore, the Jews had not obtained the righteousness of God by faith, but the Gentiles attained the righteousness of God, through (the) faith, by their faith and obedience to the gospel of Christ.
+5. Conclusion: Therefore, the Jews had not obtained the righteousness of God by faith, but the Gentiles attained the righteousness of God through (the) faith, by their faith and obedience to the gospel of Christ.
 Paul wrote--

 a.
-To everyone that believeth.
+To everyone that believes.
 "For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.
 For in it (the gospel) is God's righteousness revealed from faith to faith; as it is written: 'the just shall live by faith,'" Romans 1:16-17.

 3) I wish I had some help with this lesson.
 Amen, Brother Usher!